 Free Privacy Statement

 Most websites collect personal information.
 Personal information may for example be collected by website forms, as a result of the use of website services, or through the use of tracking technologies such as cookies.
-EU data protection law and US data privacy law (and similar laws in other jurisdictions) protect individuals from the misuse of their personal information.
+Data protection law protect individuals from the misuse of their personal information.
 These laws regulate not just the collection of personal data, but also the storage, use, cross-border transfer, retention and disposal of that data.

 The key purposes of a website privacy statement are: (i) to help website owners to comply with the disclosure requirements of data protection and data privacy laws; and (ii) to reassure users that their information is being lawfully and properly collected, stored and used.
 In addition, a privacy statement will usually communicate to users some of the legal rights that they can have in relation to their personal information.